Fencing NZ has recently been working with the NZOC to publish the Selection Criteria for the Paris 2024 Olympics.

 The NZOC has strict selection criteria that require evidence that NZ athletes are capable of finishing in the top 16 in Paris to be selected as part of the NZ Team.

-To this end, the full NZOC Fencing selection criteria for Paris 2024 will be published shortly on the NZOC website https://www.olympic.org.nz/games/paris-2024/selection/
+To this end, the full NZOC Fencing selection criteria for Paris 2024 has now been published on the NZOC website https://www.olympic.org.nz/assets/Paris-2024-Nomination-Criteria-Final-v2.pdf

 It should be noted in the past that NZ fencers have passed the early stages of this process, but not been able to convince the NZOC to confirm their FIE selection (stage 5) due to the lack of evidence on being at a sufficiently high standard.

 We'd like to thank the Selectors for the time they've put in working with the NZOC to produce this new policy.

 We wish fencers to dare to dream big, to focus on the training to achieve your goals and good luck.